Brent Assink, Executive Director

 Dan Cooper, CPA, Chief Operating Officer

 Dan is the Chief Financial Officer of The Fuller Foundation and oversees the accounting, finance and tax responsibilities that the Foundation performs for charitable trusts and other charitable giving vehicles.
 He manages the finance and accounting for the Foundation’s investment funds.
 Dan joins The Fuller Foundation with more than 30 years of non-profit management and accounting experience.
 Prior to joining the Foundation, Dan was Chief Financial Officer for the YMCA.
 As CFO, he provided leadership for the financial turnarounds of two YMCA associations.
 He also held senior manager positions at KPMG and Ernst & Young.
 Dan holds a Bachelor of Business Administration in Accounting from Texas State University and a Master of Science in Taxation from the University of Texas at Arlington.
 He is a Certified Public Accountant.

 Todd B. Derrick, Investment Management Services

 Todd oversees The Fuller Foundation’s Investment Management and Charitable Giving services for individuals, families and non-profit clients.
 Since 1998, he has specialized in using advanced Gift Planning techniques to help clients reach their financial and giving goals.
 Prior to joining the Foundation, Todd spent seven years in public accounting specializing in complex tax matters relating to individuals, partnerships, charitable trusts and estates.
 He worked in commercial real estate investment sales and leasing for five years with an international commercial real estate brokerage firm.
-Todd holds a Master of Business Administration from the University of Southern California and a Bachelor of Arts in Economics and Business from Westmont College.
-As a Dave Ramsey SmartVestor Pro (SVP) and one of Dave Ramsey’s trusted financial advisors, he is committed to educating and empowering clients to make wise financial decisions that best fit their current needs and long-term Charitable Giving goals.
+Todd holds a Bachelor of Arts in Economics and Business from Westmont College and a Master of Business Administration from the University of Southern California.
+Todd is committed to empowering clients to make wise financial decisions that best fit their current needs and long-term charitable giving goals.
 To learn more about Todd, click here.